Aergia

 In Greek mythology, Aergia (/eɪˈɜrdʒə/; Ἀεργία, 'inactivity') is the personification of sloth, idleness, indolence and laziness.
-She is the translation of the Latin Socordia, or Ignavia.
-She was translated to Greek because Hyginus mentioned her based on a Greek source, and thus can be considered as both a Greek and Roman goddess.
+She is the translation of the Latin Socordia, or Ignavia: the name was translated into Greek because Hyginus mentioned her being based on a Greek source, and thus she can be considered as both a Greek and Roman goddess.
 Aergia's opposite character is Horme, a goddess of effort.

 Family

 Aergia was the daughter of the primordial deities Aether and Gaia.